GkChris/node_boilerplate_REST_API/README.md

 ## Description

-This is a fast deployment / easy-to-use Node.js server.
+This is a fast deployment / easy-to-use Node.js server for REST APIs.

 ## Installation & Execution